 Uh-huh.

-I've I know a lot of them, I've known a lot of them for many, many years.
+I've known a lot of them for many, many years.

 I just don't waste my time talking about them.

-But I'll tell you right now, they can't claim to be not only are they not conservative, they're not even Republican, but they act like they are.
+But I'll tell you right now, they can't claim to be, not only are they not conservative, they're not even Republican, but they act like they are.

-You're gonna support that?
+You're going to support that?

-You know, because that's what they're supporting.
+Medicare for all, you know, because that's what they're supporting.

-And I watch people I've known over the years, and I knew Steve Smith and Cole Wallace when they ran the McCain campaign.
+And I knew Steve Smith and Nicole Wallace when they ran the McCain campaign.

-Turned out to be right.
+It turned out to be right.

-Uh Same thing with Mitt Romney.
+Same thing with Mitt Romney.

 Mitt Romney pretty much advocated 90% of the Trump agenda.